-How to Grow Potaoes in Hay or Straw Bales
+How to Grow Potatoes in Hay or Straw Bales

-This method of growing potatoes is ideal for those with limited space or whose soil is unsuitable for growing.
+Growing potatoes in hay or straw bales is a great option for those with limited space or whose soil is unsuitable for growing.
 It is clean and easy and doesn't require tilling the soil, but the best part is the ability to harvest tender new potatoes as soon as they 'set on' without disturbing the roots of the plants.

 Where should you put the haybales?